Teacher: Interaction with learners

 Research shows that student motivation and attitudes towards school are closely linked to student-teacher relationships.
 Enthusiastic teachers are particularly good at creating beneficial relations with their students.
 Their ability to create effective learning environments that foster student achievement depends on the kind of relationship they build with their students.
 Useful teacher-to-student interactions are crucial in linking academic success with personal achievement.
 Here, personal success is a student's internal goal of improving themselves, whereas academic success includes the goals they receive from their superior.
 A teacher must guide their student in aligning their personal goals with their academic goals.
 Students who receive this positive influence show stronger self-confidence and greater personal and academic success than those without these teacher interactions.

 Students are likely to build stronger relations with teachers who are friendly and supportive and will show more interest in courses taught by these teachers.
 Teachers that spend more time interacting and working directly with students are perceived as supportive and effective teachers.
 Effective teachers have been shown to invite student participation and decision making, allow humor into their classroom, and demonstrate a willingness to play.

+Neutrality

+Teachers are generally expected to teach controversial issues with a neutral or impartial pedagogical approach.
+Bias by teachers can result in an hidden curriculum.
+Discrimination by teachers can contribute to sex differences in education.
+In some countries teachers show a political bias in political party preference compared to the voters.